mi3nts/decisiontreeBinning/README.md

 ## How to cite

-If you find value in this work please use the following citation:
+If you find value in this work and would like to reference it, please use the following citation:

 `Talebi S., et al. decisiontreeBinning.
 2022. https://github.com/mi3nts/decisiontreeBinning`